 In December 2008, the State of Illinois, after receiving approval by the federal government, implemented a hospital assessment program.
 The program assessed hospitals a provider tax based on occupied bed days and provided increases in hospitals' Medicaid payments.
-The program results in a net increase of \$28,300 in income from operations, which represents \$55,000 in additional Medicaid payments offset by \$26,700 in Medicaid provider tax for 2013.
-For 2012, the assessment program resulted in a net increase of \$30,300 in operating income, which represents \$57,000 in additional Medicaid payments offset by \$26,700 in Medicaid provider tax.
+In 2014, the federal government also approved the enhanced Medicaid Assessment Program retroactive to June 10, 2012.
+The program, including the enhanced assessment program, results in a net increase of \$30,200 in income from operations, which represents \$76,300 in additional Medicaid payments offset by \$46,100 in Medicaid provider tax for 2014.
+For 2013, the assessment program resulted in a net increase of \$28,300 in operating income, which represents \$55,000 in additional Medicaid payments offset by \$26,700 in Medicaid provider tax.